keks24/update-initramfs/README.md

 # Introduction

-`update-initramfs` updates your initramfs using pure bash.
+`update-initramfs` updates your initramfs using pure bash and generates it via provided kernel scripts.

 # Prerequisites
+* Kernel source files in `/usr/src/linux/`, where `linux` is a symlink to the directory with the latest kernel
 * Enabled kernel settings to work with an initramfs
 * The following packages are installed:
 ```no-highlight